 But try telling the world at large!
 We’re all convinced menopause is the term we should be using.
 But for many women, by the time they actually reach menopause, those pesky ‘menopause’ symptoms, if you’re lucky, may already be consigned to history.
-And you may be happily skipping off into a lovely post-menopausal, monthly bleed and PMT free life of liberty!
+And you may be happily skipping off into a lovely post-menopausal, monthly bleed, and PMT-free life of liberty!

 Symptoms of perimenopause (otherwise known as menopause symptoms)

 So if you’re in perimenopause, what can you expect?
 Firstly, you may not even notice.
 I didn’t.
 It was a hormone test at 41 that told me I already had the hormone profile of a post-menopausal woman!
 That was a bit of a shock!
 That was then considered early menopause.

 You may experience symptoms for a few months, several years, or no time at all!
 Here are the main ones to look out for.
 These are usually attributed to menopause but are actually part of perimenopause and therefore may start much earlier than you expect.